-46 SEC v.
+44 SEC v.
 Chenery Corp., 332 U.S. 194, 203 (1947).

-47 Robert L. Glicksman & David L. Markell, Unraveling the Administrative State: Mechanism Choice, Key Actors, and Regulatory Tools, 36 Va.
+45 Robert L. Glicksman & David L. Markell, Unraveling the Administrative State: Mechanism Choice, Key Actors, and Regulatory Tools, 36 Va.
 Env't L. J. 318 (2018).
+46 15 U.S.C. § 46(g).

-has the power to "make rules and regulations for the purpose of carrying out the provisions of this subchapter."
-This plain meaning was confirmed by the D.C.
-Circuit's decision in National Petroleum Refiners Association v.
-FTC, which held that the "Commission is authorized to promulgate rules defining the meaning of the statutory standards of the illegality the Commission is empowered to prevent."
-That is precisely what the Commission has done here.
-And contrary to what some critics suggest, the subsequent limitation on the FTC's authority to make rules concerning "unfair and deceptive trade practices" imposed by the Magnuson-Moss Act changed nothing about the FTC's authority to make rules concerning unfair methods of competition.
-50
+held that the "Commission is authorized to promulgate rules defining the meaning of the statutory standards of the illegality the Commission is empowered to prevent."47 That is precisely what the Commission has done here.
+And contrary to what some critics suggest, the subsequent limitation on the FTC's authority to make rules concerning "unfair and deceptive trade practices" imposed by the Magnuson-Moss Act changed nothing about the FTC's authority to make rules concerning unfair methods of competition.48